capncodewash/docs-1/sources/oxtrust/configuration.md

   or provisioning system in place, the SCIM protocol can be used to push and synchronize the existing identity data into the Gluu Server.

-* _DNS Server:_ The address of the DNS Server goes here.
+* _DNS Server(s):_ The address of the DNS Server goes here.

 * _Maximum Log Size:_ This option can be used to mitigate the space issues within the Gluu Server.
 The Gluu Server automatically zips any log file which is bigger than the defined value in this field.

-* _User Can Edit Own Profiel:_ This option allows the user to edit his own profile which is located under `Personal`.
+* _User Can Edit Own Profile:_ This option allows the user to edit his own profile which is located under `Personal`.

 ## SMTP Server Configuration
 The Gluu server can communicate to any SMTP server specified in these